Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 5.1 Why Caching: O(perimeter) Not O(area)

-The obvious "simpler" implementation — rebuild the resident set from scratch each frame and diff it — renders identically and is **O(area)** of the ring.
-A 128 m ring is `(128 / 8)² = 256` tiles; rebuilding it from scratch visits all 256 coordinates per frame.
+The simpler implementation rebuilds the resident set from scratch each frame and diffs it.
+It renders identically and is **O(area)** of the ring.
+A 128 m ring is `(128 / 8)² = 256` tiles.
+Rebuilding from scratch visits all 256 coordinates per frame.

 Our `shift_to` method visits **only the entering and leaving strips**.
-The cost is proportional to the **perimeter** of the ring: `4 × tiles_across` for a full-one-tile step, rather than `tiles_across²`.
+The cost is proportional to the **perimeter** of the ring: `4 × tiles_across` for a full-one-tile step, not `tiles_across²`.

-The one case that is genuinely O(area) is a **teleport**, where the new window does not overlap the old at all.
-That is unavoidable, and it is why placement is budgeted: the entering tiles queue up and drain at `max_tiles_per_frame`, so a teleport degrades to a few frames of progressive fill-in rather than a hitch.
+The one case that is genuinely O(area) is a **teleport** where the new window does not overlap the old at all.
+That is unavoidable.
+It is why placement is budgeted.
+The entering tiles queue up and drain at `max_tiles_per_frame`.
+A teleport degrades to a few frames of progressive fill-in rather than a hitch.

 ### 5.2 `shift_to` — The Two-Loop Perimeter Algorithm